 - Seattle Animal Control sees about 300 dog bites each year.
 One out of five of those accidents involved pit bulls, even though only one out of 20 dogs in the US are pit bulls.

-- Injuries from dog bites and attacks cost $412 million in 2009, compared with $387.2 million a year earlier, the fifth straight increase.
+- Homeowners insurers paid out over $686 million in liability claims related to dog bites and other dog-related injuries in 2017.
+Injuries from dog bites and attacks cost $412 million in 2009, compared with $387.2 million a year earlier, the fifth straight increase.
 The number of claims increased 4.8 percent to 16,586.
 Nearly 4.7 million people are bitten by dogs each year and 50 percent of dog bite fatalities are children under 10 years old.
 These dog bites range from minor injuries to serious dog maulings, resulting in bodily injury and even death.
 In 2012, there were an estimated 38 fatal dog attacks in the United States.

 - In the US, approximately 100 children are bitten by dogs every day and approximately 92 of these children will need medical attention.
 One third of all injury claims against homeowner liability policies are related to dog attacks.

 Here are more interesting statistics about dog bites written by Chris Davis in his book, When The Dog Bites:

 - According to the American Medical Association, dog bites are the second leading cause of childhood injury, surpassing playground accidents.

 - Dogs not known to the victim account for approximately 10 to 20 percent of all reported dog bites.

 - In the United States, pit bulls make up 1 to 3 percent of the overall dog population but cause more than 50 percent of serious attacks.

 - The breeds most involved in fatal dog bite attacks are Rottweilers and pit bulls.

 - The most common purebred dogs that are involved in biting humans are German shepherds and chow chows.